EasyCorp/EasyAdminBundle/doc/dashboards.rst

         <strong class="title">WARNING:</strong>

-        You are browsing the documentation for <strong>EasyAdmin 3.x</strong>, which hasn't been released as a stable version yet.
-You are probably using EasyAdmin 2.x in your application, so you can switch to
+        You are browsing the documentation for <strong>EasyAdmin 3.x</strong>, which has just been released.
+Switch to
-        <a href="https://symfony.com/doc/2.x/bundles/EasyAdminBundle/index.html">EasyAdmin 2.x docs</a>.
+        <a href="https://symfony.com/doc/2.x/bundles/EasyAdminBundle/index.html">EasyAdmin 2.x docs</a>
+        if your application has not been upgraded to EasyAdmin 3 yet.
     </div>

 **Dashboards** are the entry point of backends and they link to one or more